 “I haven’t been through anything as cruel as you have, Die-san.
 Coming back home like this was the price of my own mistakes.”

-With that, the top-quality boiled lobster-like finally arrived at the end of its long prep.
+As she did, the top-quality boiled lobster-like finally arrived at the end of its long prep.
 Terra received it and divided it between them.
 Diode frowned, and holding the fork and the knife like she was repairing a circuit board, began fiddling with the white meat.
 She looked like she’d never eaten it before.

 Watching her, Terra began to think, Aah, I get it now.
-This person wanted to become a twister but hadn’t succeeded anywhere else, and ultimate washed up here with nowhere to return.
-At several points along the way, she had to escape her own blunders.
-Terra was not only sympathetic to Diode’s experiences, but she also honestly admired that tenacity.
+Not only did Diode want to become a twister, but she had also failed to do so and was left with nowhere else to go when she washed up here.
+At several points along the way, she'd been forced to run away from her own blunders.
+Terra was not just sympathetic to Diode's circumstances; she also honestly admired that tenacity.
+That admiration was why she noticed the girl was tenaciously hiding something.

-Right, if that’s what it’s like, then this all makes sense.
-Their earlier conversation felt subtly off, and although Diode stated she had been frank, there was one point she hadn’t touched upon—and that point had to be, beyond any trace of doubt, the worst of it.
+Right, if that’s what happened, then this all makes sense.
+Their earlier conversation felt subtly off, and although Diode stated she was being transparent, there was one point she hadn’t touched upon—and that point had to be, beyond any shadow of a doubt, the worst of it.
 Bad enough for her to avoid even mentioning it.
+It wasn't just something like with not receiving support from the clan, or even running afoul of the Trade and Pollux clans.
+It has to be something much worse, but what?
+What could be even more dangerous than the arrest she mentioned?
+Terra’s characteristic imagination finally arrived at a conclusion: It's not just something that involves her, it's something I could get caught up in, too.

 “Um, Die-san.”